Skip to main content

 Best for: Softphone functionality

 Dialpad boasts numerous high-ranking former Google VoIP engineers and tech figureheads who have come together to build one of the most efficient, cost-effective softphone platforms available anywhere in the world.
 Dialpad’s VoIP product – Dialpad Talk – makes use of cutting-edge AI technology to gauge customer reactions during a call and automate the note-taking process to ensure maximum productivity.
+Pricing is available here.

 Pros

-• Free trial option
+• No-fee trial option

 • Extensive softphone CRM integration (e.g Salesforce